ellenrud84/US_Demographics_and_Health_Risks_D3Demo/README.md

 I created a mock newspaper article assessing health risks facing particular demographics.

+## Technologies Used:
+D3.js, svg elements, html, python

-#Data Sources:
+## Data Sources:
-1) U.S. Census Bureau Behavioral Risk Factor Surveillance System, 2014 ACS 1-year estimates: https://data.census.gov/cedsci/
+U.S. Census Bureau Behavioral Risk Factor Surveillance System, 2014 ACS 1-year estimates: https://data.census.gov/cedsci/

-#Data Included:
+## Data Included:
 The current data set incldes data on rates of income, obesity, poverty, etc. by state.
-MOE stands for "margin of error.
+MOE stands for "margin of error".

-#Results:
+## Results:
 TODO Add Conclusions
 TODO Add Pictures of Results

+## Methods:
+An interactive scatter plot was created using D3.js.
+The scatter plot has multiple parameters on each axis.
+When a user clicks on one of these parameters, the points in the scatterplot automatically update to show the user the selected data.
+The points are represented by a group of svg circle elements.
+The innerhtml of each circle element was coded to show the state abbreviation corresponding to that datapoint.
+When a user hovers over a datapoint, a tooltip appears showing that element's data.